lemieux-lab/pepid/README.md

 ## Quickstart

 An example config is provided in data/default.cfg: it should be copied somewhere and modified to suit user preferences (keys not filled in the user file are taken from the default config).
+Example templates suited for ProteomeTools and the One Hour Yeast Proteome are provided in the main distribution (`example_{proteometools,yeast}.cfg`).
+An example pipeline using all the custom deep learning primitives in Pepid is also provided for evaluation (`example_proteometools_ml.cfg`).

 ```
 python main.py <config.cfg>